teknopaul/binjs/binjs/doc/SimpleSyntax.md

     var i,j,k;       // wrong only i is known

-In short if you dont create a var or a function with the var and function statements at the start of the line you can not call them
+In short if you dont create a `var` or a `function` with the `var` and `function` statements at the start of the line you can not call them.

     if (true) var funk = function() {return true;}